holochain/docs-pages/src/who-is-holochain-for.md

 * You’re ready to trade some control for technology that puts your users first.
 * You’ve tried blockchain, but found it slow, expensive, and hard to tweak for your governance and permissioning needs.

+### Holochain might not be ideal if:

+* You need true real-time performance---while Holochain has speed advantages over blockchain and in some cases even client/server models, it's optimized for resilience, not immediacy.
+* You want an always consistent view of data---Holochain is designed for [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) and availability of read/write operations, not guaranteed consistency.
+* Your business model depends on capture and analysis of user data---Holochain spreads data out over many nodes.
+* You expect to maintain global oversight over data---Holochain apps empower participants to contribute their own perspectives to a shared data pool.
+* You need to maintain a single, authoritative timeline of all events, as with blockchain---Holochain allows individual agents to maintain their own timelines that intersect with each other at key moments.
+* You're building a token-based cryptocurrency---while this is possible with Holochain, it goes against its design due to the need for token-based systems' need for single authoritative ledgers.

 <div class="h-button-container">
 	<a href="../install/" class="h-button">Install Holochain</a>
 </div>